jsfuentes/Code-Cheatsheet/JS/Node/logging.md

 - [`roarr`](https://www.npmjs.com/package/roarr)
 - `log4js`

-allow for log levels, easy toggling logs on and off based on environmen
+allow for log levels, easy toggling logs on and off based on environment

 Logging frameworks will also (generally) support writing to more than just `stdout/stderr`.
 Winston calls these “transports” while Bunyan calls them “streams”.
 For example, you can configure writing to stdout, a file, and a database all at once.